At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights relevant experience in surveying or inspecting residential properties, particularly focusing on damp and mould issues.
-Include any technical qualifications you possess, such as an HNC or degree in Building Surveying.
+Use specific examples to demonstrate your knowledge of building construction and moisture ingress.

 How to prepare for a job interview at Goodman Masson